SelimChraibi/real-time-human-detection/README.md

 ![9](https://i.imgur.com/hNdYaTq.png)

-More interesting, the creation of a CAM from an input image (prediction of the class + generation of the heat-map) takes **0.31 second on a laptop**.
+More interesting, the creation of a CAM from an input image (prediction of the class + generation of the heat-map) takes less than **0.1 second on a laptop**.

 Here are some example outputs.
 The detected class is highlighted with a blue frame: